git-of-aj/aws-cloud-practitioner/README.md

 2. EIP can be attached to ec2 ONLY IF that VPC has NAT gateway
 3. You'll see PUBLIC IP of VPN Gateway after creating a connection => download configuration (generic for cloud), Microsoft means windows server
 4. mount newly attched ebs to ec2 : https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-using-volumes.html to view permissions:
+5. if file system etc created already then you can see the previously uploaded contents (from ec2-a) in ec2-b
 ```sh
 ls -ld filepath_of_new-vol
 sudo chown -R your_user : filepath